MadBrains/Tinkoff-Acquiring-SDK-Flutter/README.md

 - Getting information about customers and saved bank cards;
 - Management of saved bank cards;
 - Integration with online checkouts;
+- Payment through the Faster Payments System (SPB) by QR;

 ## Packages
 |  |  |